NataliyaZhuravleva/calculator2/ReadMe.md

 ## Description

-_{This is a calculator application.
+_This is a calculator application.
 Its calculates numbers._

 ## Setup/Installation Requirements